Too Close to Touch

-Too Close to Touch are an American rock band from Lexington, Kentucky, formed in 2013.
-Both their debut EP, Too Close to Touch, and their debut full-length, Nerve Endings, were released through Epitaph.
+Too Close to Touch were an American rock band from Lexington, Kentucky, formed in 2013.
+They swiftly emerged onto the post-hardcore scene.
+Led by the frontman Keaton Pierce, the band garnered widespread acclaim for their adept musicianship and intricate arrangements, showcasing the technical prowess of each member.

+Their debut EP, Too Close to Touch, and subsequent full-length album, Nerve Endings, released through Epitaph Records, propelled them into the spotlight, earning them a dedicated fanbase and receiving positive reviews from critics within the alternative music scene.

+The band encountered a significant setback following the death of Pierce in 2022.
+However, in an effort to preserve Pierce's musical legacy, the band proceeded to release their final album titled For Keeps, on March 8, 2024, through Epitaph Records.

 History

 Formation and Too Close to Touch (2012–2014)

-In an interview with Highlight Magazine, guitarist Mason Marble stated that though the band first started playing together in 2012, he and drummer Kenny Downey had been playing together since 2008.
+Guitarist Mason Marble and drummer Kenny Downey began playing music together in 2008.
+In an interview with Highlight Magazine, Marble has described the story of the band's beginnings:

 "Kenny and I have been playing together for about seven years now.
 We just started jamming out in his basement—Improv kind of stuff.
 Eventually we started getting into constructing songs, which was when we decided to look for people to start a band.
 We had a bunch of different people who would come and go, and Kenny and I would just carry on.
 Eventually we met Travis.
 We began playing with him consistently.
 Then, through mutual friends we got in contact with Keaton, who lived four hours away at the time...
 Then, Thomas actually sought us out.
 He was looking for bands in the area after just moving from Tucson, Az. to Kentucky, so we brought him up to Lexington one weekend to the studio to see what he had going on.
 Everything just sort of fit."

-The band had been shopping the record out with multiple labels before finally being signed to Epitaph in 2014.
-Their label debut, the eponymous EP Too Close to Touch, was released digitally on October 21, 2014.
-Upon release, it was met with generally positive reviews.
-The band supported Emarosa on their CD Release Tour alongside PVRIS and Sink the Ship.
+The band recorded their 4-track debut EP Too Close to Touch with producer Erik Ron in 2014 and announced their signing to Epitaph Records alongside its release.
+The eponymous EP was released digitally on October 21, 2014.
+Too Close to Touch supported Emarosa on their 2014 Versus album release tour.